-- Preheat your oven to 350°F and line a bread pan with parchment paper or lightly grease with oil In a small bowl, combine the ground flaxseed and filtered water to form your “flax egg.”
+- Preheat the oven to 350°F and line a bread pan with parchment paper or lightly grease it with oil.
+In a small bowl, combine the ground flaxseed and filtered water to form your “flax egg.”
 Stir and set aside for 5 minutes to gel.

 - Add the oat flour, pumpkin pie spice, and baking powder to a bowl and toss with a fork to combine.

-- Add dry ingredients to the “flax egg” bowl, then add in the pumpkin, maple syrup, nut butter, and lemon juice.
-Stir until well combined and thick, with no visible flour.
+- Next, add in the pumpkin, maple syrup, nut butter, and lemon juice.
+Stir everything until it’s well combined and thick with no visible flour.

-- Gently fold in one of the chopped chocolate bars.
+- Gently fold in half of the chocolate.

-- Spread the batter into a bread pan and even out with a spatula.
-Add the second chopped chocolate bar on top.
+- Spoon the batter into the bread pan and spread it into an even layer with a spatula.
+Add the remaining chocolate on top.

-- Remove from the oven and transfer to a cooling rack.
-Allow to cool completely before slicing.
+- Remove the bread from the oven and transfer it to a cooling rack.
+Allow the bread to cool completely before cutting into slices.

-- Store leftover pumpkin chocolate chunk bread in the fridge for up to one week and freeze for long term storage.
+- Store the leftover pumpkin chocolate chunk bread in the refrigerator for up to one week and freeze slices for long term storage.